ICGC-TCGA-PanCancer/PCAWG-Docker-Test/README.md

 files.

-These scripts attempt to cover the complete workflow of analysis of the PCAWG variant calling infrastructure, but since its not yet complete, they do not attempt to run it start-to-finish, but rather test each step separately.
+These scripts attempt to cover the complete workflow of analysis of the PCAWG variant calling infrastructure; but since it's not yet complete they do not attempt to run it start-to-finish, but rather test each step separately.
 In other words, for each step we take the inputs from the official submitted results (since fortunately these intermediate results are still available) not by the results produced by this scripts for the previous step.
-This might change once all the steps are made available, and it should be easy to adapt them so that they run as a workflow.
+This might change once all the steps are made available, and it should be easy to adapt them so that they run as a complete workflow.

 A few clarifications about notation.
 The term 'workflow' is used also to refer to each individual step; it will not be used that way in this document, but you might find it used